-Since Findlay Digital Academy is in partnership with Findlay City Schools (FCS), academy students must be in compliance with both FDA and FCS internet policies.
+Findlay Digital Academy students must be in compliance with FDA internet policies.
 Every student is given a Findlay Digital Academy computer to use during the time that the student is enrolled in the academy.
-By accepting the computer, the student and their parent/guardian are agreeing that the FDA computer will only be used by the enrolled FDA student and will only be used for the student's school work.
+By accepting the computer, the student and their parent/guardian are agreeing that the FDA computer will only be used by the enrolled FDA student and will only be used for the student's schoolwork.